 Exactly how long does it take to cycle 10 miles?
 It’s a question many new cyclists ask before setting out on their first ride or commute of this length.
-Having started out on an old mountain bike in the Spanish hills, it took me on average 10.5 miles an hour.
-So if you’re looking for a quick answer to the length it takes to cycle 10 miles, it’s probably just over 1 hour.
-But there’s more to it than that.
+Having started out on an old mountain bike in the Spanish hills, it took me on average 10.5 miles an hour as seen in the first image.

 The variables of cycling 10 miles